prodasl/zkSNARK-playground/README.md

 Typically, you want to choose the simplist modeling method that is capable of attaining sufficient accuracy for your application.

 You face a similar choice in zkp land as well.
 You need to choose an appropriate zkp *type* that satisfies the information constraints and requirements of your problem.
-Different zkp types use completely different underlying mathematical formalisms to ensure the three properties discussed in ##Preliminaries-and-context are achieved.
+Different zkp types use completely different underlying mathematical formalisms to ensure the three properties discussed in [preliminaries and context](#preliminaries-and-context) are achieved.
 Some popular and actively researched zkp types include:

 - Bulletproofs
     - a zero-knowledge argument of knowledge that proves that a secret value lies within a given range